InteractiveComputerGraphics/PositionBasedDynamics/README.md

 ## Documentation

-The API documentation can be found here: http://www.interactive-graphics.de/PositionBasedDynamics/doc/html
+The API documentation can be found here:

+http://www.interactive-graphics.de/PositionBasedDynamics/doc/html

 ## Latest Important Changes

+* added coupling demo
+* added ball joint which links a rigid body and a particle
 * added new joint demo
-* added universal joint
+* added universal joint for rigid bodies
-* added hinge joint
+* added hinge joint for rigid bodies
-* added ball-on-line joint
+* added ball-on-line joint for rigid bodies
 * started a doxygen documentation of the project

 ## Features